RyanZim/onessg/docs/underscore-reference.md

 These keys are set automatically by onessg and exposed to you templates as locals.
 Of course, you can access the keys you set in your templates as well.

 - `_body` This is the main contents of the file (the part outside the front-matter).
+- `_path` This is the path of the HTML or Markdown file, relative to `src/`.
+Note that extensions are preserved, i.e. `index.md` is a possible value.